hpc-carpentry/hpc-chapel/episodes/03-ranges-arrays.md

 Our example range was set to: 0..10
 ```

+Among other uses, ranges can be used to declare **_arrays_** of variables.
+An array is a multidimensional
-An array is a multidimensional collection of values of the same type.
-Arrays can be any size, and are defined
+collection of values of the same type.
+Arrays can be of any size.
+Let's define a 1-dimensional array of the
-using ranges.
-Let's
-define a 1-dimensional array of the size `example_range` and see what it looks like.
-Notice how the size of an
-array is included with its type.
+size `example_range` and see what it looks like.
+Notice how the size of an array is included with its type.

 ```chpl
 var example_range = 0..10;